-- Small scale turbines of less than 5kW - Any cabling required to link the wind energy facility to the point of entry into the electricity network, whether transmission or distribution in nature.]^{PC32}
+- Small scale turbines of less than 5kW - Any cabling required to link the wind energy facility to the point of entry into the electricity network, whether transmission or distribution in nature.]
+PC32

 WORK FROM HOME: means an occupation, art, craft, business, trade or profession which is carried out in a residential building by a maximum of three persons, at least one of whom lives in that building as their principal place of residence, (apart from in the Inner Residential Area north of John Street/Hutchinson Road where all workers shall reside on the premises).
-It does not include the repair or maintenance of motor vehicles or internal combustion engines (excluding the residents' motor vehicles).
+It does not include the repair or maintenance of motor vehicles or internal combustion engines, or the spray painting of motor vehicles (excluding the residents' motor vehicles).